 BC Housing will maintain a SAFER Eligibility Committee responsible for reviewing questions or complaints that cannot be resolved by the SAFER program staff.

-If a complaint cannot be resolved by the SAFER Eligibility Committee, the complainant will be referred to BC Housing's Complaint Resolution Committee in accordance with BC Housing's Complaint Resolution Policy.
+If a complaint cannot be resolved by the SAFER Eligibility Committee, the complainant will have access to a review under BC Housing's Complaint Resolution Policy.